acely/Transformer/README.md

 6、Refile default UI size and layout.

+7、Can export helper java code

-7、Fix some bugs of Attesoro.
+8、Fix some bugs of Attesoro.

 ---